wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/connect-to-other-data-in-powerapps-canvas-app/includes/1-overview-data-sources.md

 structured table format.
 Power Apps can directly read and display these tables through galleries, forms, and other controls.
 Additionally, if the data source supports it, Power Apps can create, edit, and delete data from these data sources.
-Examples include Common Data Service, SharePoint, and SQL Server.
+Examples include Microsoft Dataverse, SharePoint, and SQL Server.

 **Action-based data** - An action-based data source is one that uses